Azure/azure-rest-api-specs/specification/applicationinsights/data-plane/Monitor.Exporters/readme.md

 ### Basic Information

-These are the global settings for the schemaregistry.
+These are the global settings for the schema registry.

 ```yaml
 openapi-type: data-plane